 Privacy Policy

-Trust International Insurance Company (Cyprus) Ltd Data Protection Policy
+Trust International Insurance Company (Cyprus) Limited Data Protection Policy

-Trust International Insurance Company (Cyprus) Ltd («Trust Cyprus», «we», «us», «our») is a member of the Nest group of companies (hereinafter referred to as the «Group») and is a limited liability company with shares with registration number HE 42182 and having its head office at 79 Limassol Avenue, 1&3 Kosti Palama Corner, 2121 Aglantzia, Nicosia.
+Trust International Insurance Company (Cyprus) Limited («Trust Cyprus», «we», «us», «our») is a limited liability company with shares, with registration number HE 42182, and has its registered office at 284 Archiepiskopou Makariou III, 3105 Limassol, Cyprus.
+However, its main operations are conducted at the premises located in Nicosia, specifically at 79 Limassol Avenue, 1&3 Kosti Palama Corner, 2121 Aglantzia.

-Trust Cyprus is active in the General Sector of Insurance in Cyprus since 2009 offering a full range of personal and corporate insurance products.
-Trust Cyprus belongs in the Nest Group of companies, which operates in 23 countries in the Middle East, Africa, Asia and Australia.
+Being a member of a diversified international business group operating across more than 20 countries in North America, Europe, Africa, Middle East and Asia Pacific, Trust Cyprus is active in the General Sector of Insurance in Cyprus since 2009 offering a full range of personal and corporate insurance products.

 THE PURPOSE OF THIS DOCUMENT